C-Sawe/C-sawe/README.md

 Final-year Computer Science & Informatics student with a focus on applied AI, MLOps, and full-stack systems development.
 Currently building a deep reinforcement learning–based autonomous trading system for global energy markets as my undergraduate thesis, combining production-grade MLOps infrastructure with PPO-based portfolio management.

-Outside of software, I manage operations and lead a team of 23+ at **Mosop Farm Inputs**, where I also develop and maintain an agricultural e-commerce platform.

 ---